devternity/reviews/README.md

 * all slides must be relevant to the audience and challenged with the following questions:

 1) why you are telling / showing this?
-2) why is this important to the audience?
+2) why is this important to the audience? (`ok, it's a nice slide and story.
+So what?`)
 3) is there a better way to convey the same message?

 # dont's